njbrake/dailysum/docs/index.md

 # DailySum

-A CLI tool that uses AI agents to generate daily work summaries from your GitHub activity.
+A simple CLI tool that uses AI agents to generate daily work summaries from your GitHub activity.

 ## Quick Start